finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PortfoliosApi apiInstance = apiFactory.build(PortfoliosApi.class);

         PortfoliosApi apiInstance = ApiFactoryBuilder.build(fileName).build(PortfoliosApi.class);
         String scope = "scope_example"; // String | The scope of the Portfolio.
         String code = "code_example"; // String | The code of the Portfolio.
         AggregatedReturnsDispersionRequest aggregatedReturnsDispersionRequest = new AggregatedReturnsDispersionRequest(); // AggregatedReturnsDispersionRequest | The request used in the AggregatedReturnsDispersionMetric.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest. try {
+            // uncomment the below to set overrides at the request level
+            // CompositeDispersionResponse result = apiInstance.getAggregatedReturnsDispersionMetrics(scope, code, aggregatedReturnsDispersionRequest, asAt).execute(opts);

             CompositeDispersionResponse result = apiInstance.getAggregatedReturnsDispersionMetrics(scope, code, aggregatedReturnsDispersionRequest, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {